 What everyone seems to have missed here is that the 9th Circuit called for rightsholders to conduct some sort of fair use analysis, not necessarily a “complete” one or one that a court (which has the sole prerogative to determine fair use) will agree with.
 Specifically, Judge Milan Smith, in a footnote in his partial dissent in Lenz, wrote that “[f]or a copyright holder to rely solely on a computer algorithm to form a good faith belief that a work is infringing, that algorithm must be capable of applying the [fair use] factors[.]”
 That does not mean that an algorithm has to be a completely effective fair use deciding machine, which is indeed impossible.
 Yet an automated process certainly could determine things like the type of content a file contains, whether it is identical to the original work or “transforms” it in some way, or whether it’s the entire content or just a portion; and it could make a decent stab at determining whether the use of the content is commercial or not.
 That covers at least some of the fair use factors, and a court could possibly find that sufficient per Lenz.

-The problem that the Office sees in this state of affairs is a slightly different one: that rightsholders could actually be found liable for “knowing misrepresentation[s]” in their takedown notices per § 512(f).
+The problem that the Office sees in this state of affairs is a slightly different one: that if rightsholders are required to take fair use into account in formulating their takedown notices, they could actually be found liable for “knowing misrepresentation[s]” per § 512(f).
 It’s possible that courts could decide this by finding that, for example, a rightsholder designed an algorithm to make a stab at a fair use determination and deliberately ignored a certain test that it could have made, or even that a rightsholder deliberately chose not to have humans review algorithms’ fair use determinations.
 Therefore, the Office’s recommendation in the Report is merely that “Congress monitor how the courts apply Lenz, and consider clarifying the statutory language if needed.”

 Knowledge of Infringements